List of Nvidia 3D Vision Ready games

 To play the following in 3D, as well as convert over 650 existing games, requires Nvidia 3D Vision Glasses with a 120 Hz monitor, or red and cyan glasses with slower monitors, Windows Vista or later, enough system memory (2GB recommended), a compatible CPU (Intel Core 2 Duo or AMD Athlon X2 or higher) and a compatible Nvidia video card (some GeForce 200 series ones or later).
-Since releasing the technology in 2009, by the end of 2013 only about 40 games appeared certified as "3D Vision Ready", while other have noticeable defects in the 3D image.
+Since releasing the technology in 2009, by the end of 2013, only about 40 games appeared certified as "3D Vision Ready", while others have noticeable defects in the 3D image.